loganpinel06/loganpinel06/README.md

 # Logan Pinel

 <h3 align="left">
-I’m a full-stack developer and Computer Science student at the University of Tampa, passionate about building real-world applications that solve meaningful problems.
+I’m a Full-Stack Developer and Computer Science student at the University of Tampa, passionate about building real-world applications that solve meaningful problems.
 I actively challenge myself to design and develop full-stack projects from the ground up to strengthen my foundation in both frontend and backend development.
 </h3>